CS171/Homework_instructions/Week2Lab/Lab.md

 &nbsp;
 ## HTML, CSS & JS Frameworks

-Rather than coding from scratch, frameworks enable you to utilize ready made blocks of code to help you get started.
+Rather than coding from scratch, frameworks enable you to utilize ready-made blocks of code to help you get started.
 They give you a solid foundation for what a typical web project requires and usually they are also flexible enough for customization.

 In CS171 we use ***Bootstrap*** as an example open source HTML, JS and CSS framework.
 It is one of the most widely used frameworks, it is easy to understand and it provides a great documentation with many examples.